14 Best San Diego Neighborhoods

 The Village of Rancho Santa Fe lies at the heart of the community, and it’s here that locals gather to socialize at one of several upscale or casual restaurants.
 There’s also a variety of unique boutiques in the Village, as well as a library and various other services.
 The Village has a vibrant, friendly atmosphere, and it’s a pleasure to wander the pedestrian-friendly streets while enjoying the picturesque Spanish-style architecture.

 Real estate in Rancho Santa Fe comprises large single-family homes in gated communities or golfing communities.
 The centrally located Covenant allows residents walking access to shopping and dining, and there’s also a highly rated public K-8 school.
-Other popular neighborhoods include Fairbanks Ranch and The Crosby, both of which feature gated security and wide, quiet streets.
+Other popular neighborhoods include Fairbanks Ranch and The Crosby in San Diego 92127, both of which feature gated security and wide, quiet streets.

 Summary: A laid-back beach town with world-class shopping and dining and a welcoming atmosphere.